 - No ATM fees worldwide.
 Chase does not charge foreign ATM fees with this account, and you receive rebates on fees imposed by ATM owners, as well.

-- It has no wire transfer or stop payment fees.
+- It has no wire transfer or stops payment fees.

 Chase Premier Plus Checking